michasacuer/suitsupply-tech-assignment/README.md

 - webjob deployed manually because of Github actions restrictions.

 ## Potential improvements:
-- Each employee logs in to the application himself using App registration instead of using pre-logged-in device as service principal
+- Each employee logs in to the application himself using App registration instead of using pre-logged-in device as service principal.
-- Docker support & integration with Azure Container Registry to more fluent deployment
+- Docker support & integration with Azure Container Registry to more fluent deployment.
-- Instead of app service WebJob; go with `BackgroundService` in `API` deployment (hosted service)
+- Instead of app service WebJob; go with `BackgroundService` in `API` deployment (hosted service).

 ## Big picture: